TStupariu/vboard-thesis/Licenta.md

-Each problem has a solution, starting with the graphics.
-During the launch of HTML5, a new element and API was introduces called Canvas.
-It offers you a place that does not rely on a DOM for creating graphics.
-It also needs no other external tool or extension, the interaction and drawing being done solely reliant on Javascript.
-It's main advantages are ease of use and the effortless user interaction it can provide.
-Also, this API offers an easy way to capture a video stream of the actions and graphics being drawn.
+Each problem has a solution.
+Graphics are the starting point.
+The release of HTML5 has brought a new element: canvas with an API that allows advanced programming.
+It offers developers an editable area that does not rely on a DOM for creating graphics.
+It also needs no other external tool or extension.
+The interaction and drawing rely solely on the browser's Javascript engine.
+Its main advantages are ease of use and the effortless user interaction it can provide. ~~Also synonym here~~ this API offers an easy way to capture a video stream of the actions and graphics being drawn.

 For the streaming part, the solution for expensive server resources is eliminating servers all together.
-WebRtc P2P video streaming is a technology optimized for streaming data, including video, between multiple peers directly.
+WebRTC P2P video streaming is a technology optimised for streaming data, including video, between multiple peers directly.
 This way, the system only needs a server for signalling clients when a connection offer is coming, but no actual video stream data passes through it.
-The connection for the video stream is made directly between the 2 clients' browsers, minimizing the server resources needed.
+The connection for the video stream is made directly between the 2 clients' browsers, minimising the server resources needed.